djnavarro/workbch/README.md

 )

 view_jobs()
+#> Warning: The path for job 'toxic' is set to '~/projects/toxic' but does not
+#> exist
 #> # A tibble: 2 x 6
 #>   jobname  owner           priority status  deadline description
 #>   <chr>    <chr>              <int> <chr>   <lgl>    <chr>